danielsaidi/website_danielsaidi/collections/_posts/2012/2012-11-13-oredev-2012-day-3-summary.md

 Gergerly urged (while also admitting that it's easy to say) us to think different.
 When building for Windows Phone, learn from the massive amount of apps that exist for iOS and Android.
-Since most apps are super simple and beautiful, yours should be so as well.
+Since most apps are super simple and beautiful, yours should be as well.
 Also, don't try to be smart.
 If you find a simple concept that works, don't cram more features into the app.
 Obviously, people use the app because they like it.
 Many frequent updates and features can actually make them dislike the app.